The Salvation Army: Worship services

-Local corps usually sing contemporary worship music songs in Sunday worship services as well as traditional hymns from the official Songbook of the Salvation Army, and music is sometimes still accompanied by a brass band.
-Many American corps have adopted a mainstream Christian format with video screens showing words to music so that the audience can sing along.
-Though worship services usually no longer include a brass band, some Salvation Army corps instead use small ensembles of musicians.
-The early Salvation Army bands were known for their excitement and public appeal, and the modern ensemble keeps to this ideology.
-Traditional hymns are blended with other musical pieces from Christian Music Publishers such as Vineyard Music, Hillsong, and Planet Shakers to name but a few.

 Soldier's Covenant

 The Soldier's Covenant is the creed of the Salvation Army.
-All members of the church and congregants are required to subscribe to this creed; every person has to sign the document before they can become enrolled as a Soldier.
+All members of the church are allowed to subscribe to this creed; every person has to sign the document before they can become enrolled as a Soldier.
 Members have traditionally been referred to as "soldiers" of Christ.
-These were formerly known as the "Articles of War", and include "Having received with all my heart the salvation offered to me by the tender mercy of God, I do here and now acknowledge God the Father to be my King; God the Son, Jesus Christ our Lord, to be my Savior; and God the Holy Spirit to be my Guide, Comforter and Strength, and I will, by His help, love, serve, worship and obey this glorious God through time and in eternity."
+These were formerly known as the "Articles of War", and include "Having received with all my heart the salvation offered to me by the tender mercy of God, I do here and now acknowledge God the Father to be my King; God the Son, Jesus Christ our Lord, to be my Saviour; and God the Holy Spirit to be my Guide, Comforter and Strength, and I will, by His help, love, serve, worship and obey this glorious God through time and in eternity."